BenMannMann/ArchLinuxBTW/README.md

 Setup a config file using `fastfetch --gen-config`, then used `fastfetch -h <module>-format` to find the options and customised the config file.
 E.G. `fastfetch -h display-format` list all of the options for the display module.

+### Zeditor Broken
+Latest NVIDIA drivers have broken Zeditor.
+A workaround to open it is to run the following command:
+`env -u WAYLAND_DISPLAY zeditor`

 ## Commands
 - `pacman -S <package>` -> Install a Package
 - `pacman -Syu` -> Upgrade all Packages